Addons

 the app.

-Due to a limitation of the platform, authentication cannot be added dynamically to an existing app.
-The app must be reinstalled.
+Due to a platform limitation, authentication cannot be added dynamically to an existing app.
+Reinstall the app to enable it.

-The recvmail addon can be used to receive email for the application.
+The recvmail addon enables incoming email for the application.

 Exported environment variables: